 You’ve probably heard about the importance of a strong handshake.
 A limp, weakness handshake suggests low self-esteem.
 At the same time, avoid overcompensating by gripping too hard and holding on too long.
 This could indicate that you’re trying too hard, evidenced by the strength of your overbearing handshake, or might be arrogant or overzealous.
 Instead, strike a balance: a firm grip — one where you’re not trying to break the other person’s hand — is ideal.
 Keep it relatively brief while avoiding being dismissive: one shake should be enough.

-If you have a habit of rubbing your jaw or nose or playing with your hair, try to reign it in when you’re interviewing.
+If you have a habit of rubbing your jaw or nose or playing with your hair, try to rein it in when you’re interviewing.
 It’s probably just a nervous habit or even something you’re prone to doing even when you’re not in an anxiety-provoking situation, but it can be annoying and distracting for the interviewer to have to watch.
 It could also make you appear bored and disinterested in what she’s saying.
 If this is something that’s become ingrained in your behavior, you’ll have to make a conscious effort not to do it in situations like this by practicing keeping your hands in your lap or on a desk in front of you.

 Like touching your face and hair, hand gestures and fiddling with clothing or other items can be off-putting.
 Again, this is probably nerves or a habit, but you’ll need to keep it to a minimum in an interview.
 Common nervous tics include: